By Terry Jester

-But, so much for Christmas trees – this year, I have puppies instead.
-There will be no Christmas tree for the Jester household this year.
+But, so much for Christmas trees – this year, I have puppies.
+So there will be no Christmas tree for the Jester household this year.
 We’ll be lucky to have a wreath.

-Puppies and Christmas trees should not mix.
+Puppies and Christmas trees are a dangerous combination.
 In fact, the only thing more disastrous than puppies and Christmas trees are kittens and Christmas trees.
 Either is trouble.